 3. Block PHP in directories

-One of the ways a site can be compromised is by PHP files being injected into your WordPress folders and executed from there.
-The following steps will help you block PHP files in those directories, but you will want to test your site functionality to ensure these settings are not interferring with your theme and plugins.
+One method by which a site can be compromised is through the injection of PHP files into your WordPress directories, from which they can be executed.
+The steps outlined below will assist you in preventing PHP files from being accessed in those folders; however, it is important to test your site’s functionality to confirm that these configurations do not disrupt your theme and plugins.

-If the section turns green, the plugin was able to enable this feature.
-If the section is still red, the plugin does not have permission to make this change.
+If the section changes to green, it means the plugin successfully enabled this feature.
+Conversely, if the section remains red, the plugin lacks the necessary permissions to implement this change.

 4. Remove WordPress readme file